RadioNoiseE/albuM4Art/README.md

 ## Compatibility

-Since this script uses the `sed` tool to do REGEX matchings, and since the fact that there are two favors while this script is intended to run on MacOS, therefore if it gives:
+Since this script uses the `sed` tool to do REGEX matchings, and because of the fact that it has two favors while this script is intended to run on MacOS, therefore if it gives:
 ```
 sed: illegal option -- E
 ```